Kharagpur–Puri line: Coalfield and iron ore mines links

 Talcher Coalfield with reserves of 38.65 billion tonnes, the highest in India, is located on the Cuttack–Sambalpur line.

 The Barbil–Joda region is the highest iron ore-producing region in the country, with an annual output of around 40 million tonnes of lump and fines.
-This region, as well as the Daitari-Kalinganagar mining-industrial region is linked through the Padapahar–Jakhapura and Rajkharsawan–Barbil lines.
+This region, as well as the Daitari-Kalinganagar mining-industrial region is linked through the Padapahar–Jakhapura and Kharasuan–Barbil lines.
 (See Tatanagar–Bilaspur section for more information.)

 Electrification

 Howrah–Chennai Mail was the first train in South Eastern Railway to be hauled by a diesel engine (WDM-1) in 1965.

 The Howrah–Chennai route was completely electrified by 2005.
 Electrification was in stages.
 Hijli–Bakhrabad was electrified in 1998–99, Bakhrabad–Jaleswar in 2000–01, Jaleswar–Amarda Road in 2001–02, Amarda Road–Balasore in 2002–03, Balasore–Ranital in 2003–04, Bhadrak–Kenduapara in 1998–99, Kapilas Road–Rajatgarh in 2003–04, Rajatgarh–Barang in 2002–03, Barang–Bhubaneswar in 2002–03, and Bhubaneswar-Khurda Road in 2001–02.